 1 out of every 5 people will get skin cancer.
 Skin cancer is the most common form of cancer in the world.
 If caught early, it is the easiest form of cancer to treat.
 That doesn’t mean should put it off—if you see something that is changing on your skin, you should have it checked immediately.

-For more information, click here for photos.
+For more information, click here.

 Melanoma is the most deadly form of skin cancer.
 Melanoma can look harmless.
 The symptoms are often subtle and can go unnoticed.
-While symptoms go unnoticed, melanoma has the potential to become metastic -- meaning it can spread to other parts of your body.
+While symptoms go unnoticed, melanoma has the potential to become metastic — meaning it can spread to other parts of your body.
 Mestatasizing is the most dangerous aspect of melanoma.
 It can spread to the liver, lungs, and brain.

 This is the most common form of skin cancer in the world with an annual 2.8 million cases in the United States every year.
 BCCs are easy to treat in their early stages with a cure rate of close to 100 percent.
 However, BCCs can damage surrounding tissue and cause disfigurement.
 While they very rarely metastasize, BCCs continue to grow and will cause large scars.

-Basil Cell Carcinoma symptoms include a red, irritated patch of skin or a pink growth that sometimes crusts or bleeds.
+Basal Cell Carcinoma symptoms include a red, irritated patch of skin or a pink growth that sometimes crusts or bleeds.
 These look like sores that simply will not heal.
 They can sometimes appear shiny or scar-like.
 Any injury on the skin that does not heal quickly or regularly is suspicious.
 If you have a lesion that is perpetually bleeding or oozing, do not wait to get it treated.